 I can’t wait for the next one!

-So, a week ago I decided to leave work an hour early and get in some geocaching on my way to a meeting.
+A week ago I decided to leave work an hour early and get in some geocaching on my way to a meeting.
 I hop on my big scooter, and head to a random cache.

 I park nearby, and walk over to ‘ground zero’ to begin my search.
 The notation on the GPS indicated it was an easy hide – no problem, I figured.
 I start looking at possible hiding spots.
 There’s a wooden walkway, with a solidly built bench attached to it.
 The bench is my first guess (a GPS will get you within maybe 10 feet, but it’s amazing how many places there may be to hide something in that radius) so I start giving it the once over.
 I hunker down and look under it, but I can only see a limited portion of the underside.